grantelgin/ImagePack/README.md

 The domain models namespace contains all required entities, value types and domain events.
 Only one entity is needed in the Projects Domain currently.
 The Project class contains a Project name and Id.

-**Persistence**
+**Repositories**
-The domain persistence namespace defines the typical CRUD operations required to retrieve and persist state changes within this service.
+The domain repositories namespace defines the typical CRUD operations required to retrieve and persist state changes within this service.
 The interface for persistence is simple for the Project domain.
 We only need 2 methods.
 One to get all projects, and one to get details for a single project.

 **Services**